 Returns are accepted within 101 days.
 Yes, one day more than those offered by Casper, Leesa and most other direct-to-consumer mattress companies.
 They will ask you to donate your mattress to a charity, or sometimes they’ll offer a pickup.
 And then you can get a refund.
 Sounds easy enough.

-It’s a low risk investment, so you shouldn’t be afraid to try out the mattress even if you’re not sure if you would like it or not.
+It’s a low-risk investment, so you shouldn’t be afraid to try out the mattress even if you’re not sure if you would like it or not.

-Areas for Improvement and Complaints:
+Areas for Improvement and Complaints

 The Smell – Okay, so all new mattresses have a distinct “new mattress” smell.
-Some, like those in the Leesa mattress dissipate quite quickly, like an hour or two after opening.
+Some, like those in the Leesa mattress, dissipates quite quickly, like an hour or two after opening.
 Then there’s the one in Yogabed.
 It took three full days before I got used to it and almost an entire week for it to completely disappear.
 If smells are something you are not happy with, I suggest you air this out first before using.

 Too Firm for Some – Although it wasn’t my experience, I’ve heard people complain that the bed was too firm for them so it’s worth noting it.
-Our bodies are made differently after all and on occasion we do feel pressure differently from others.
+Our bodies are made differently after all and on occasion, we do feel pressure differently from others.